msaroufim/Myblog/_posts/2019-01-17-my-favorite-books-of-2018.md

 > So why will Holmes be remembered as a scam artist and Da Vinci as a genius?

 Maybe it's not up to me to judge them but if were to take a stab at why this is the case I would say that oddly enough it's not their intelligence that distinguishes them but their morals and personal goals.
 Holmes was willing to endanger other people with faulty diagnoses in service of her vision and the cult of her personality.
 To Holmes, the ends justified the means - she spent little time on actually producing blood testing technology that worked vs the time she spent manipulating public perception.
-Da Vinci on the other hand prioritized learning and while he did burn much of his patrons funding he was producing research that have benefited many scientific and artistic areas.
-Da Vinci's ultimate goal wasn't to show others how smart, he just genuinely enjoyed learning
+Da Vinci on the other hand prioritized learning and while he did burn much of his patrons Da Vinci's ultimate goal wasn't to show others how smart he was, he just genuinely enjoyed learning.